scottslowe/weblog/content/post/2019-04-19-technology-short-take-112.md

 ## Networking

-* [Part 2][link-13] of Stark and Wayne's container-to-container networking for Cloud Foundry and Kubernetes dig deep into CNI workings.
+* [Part 2][link-13] of Stark and Wayne's container-to-container networking for Cloud Foundry and Kubernetes digs deep into CNI workings.
 * Via Ivan Pepelnjak's site, Albert Siersema shares some information on using Ansible to [automate 802.1x configurations][link-24].
 * Milind Gunjan shares some [tips for troubleshooting Linux bridged networking on a KVM host][link-28].